jefferyq2/ae5-rstudio/README.md

                    label: Anaconda Project Sync
                    packages: [anaconda-platform-sync]
    ```
-5. Once you have verified the correct formatting, click the "Apply" button.
+4. Once you have verified the correct formatting, click the "Apply" button.
-6. Log into the master node and restart the UI pod.
+5. Log into the master node and restart the UI pod.
    ```
    kubectl get pods | grep anaconda-enterprise-ap-ui | \
        cut -f 1 -d ' ' | xargs kubectl delete pods
    ```
    The UI pod should take less than a minute to refresh.

-There may be minor disruptions in UI responsiveness during this time, and
+As before, there may be minor disruptions in UI responsiveness while the
-some users may need to refresh their browsers, although this should not be
+pod is being restarted.
+Some users may need to refresh their browsers,
-necessary for views of running sessions or deployments.
+although this should not be necessary for views of running

-These changes should take effect once this step is complete:
+sessions or deployments.
+These changes should take effect
+once this step is complete:
 - All existing sessions, including those with RStudio, will continue
   to run without change.
 - The "Default Editor" drop-down on the project Settings page will